cyber-nic/ndelor.me/content/posts/cloud-lb-cost-savings.md

 AWS does have a free tier load balancer but it is only available for 12 months after creating an account.
 This felt like punting the problem down the road.
 I wanted a solution that would work for the long term.

 In comes AWS CloudFront.
 I will update this post in a few weeks once enough billing data has been gathered, but my experience thus far with CloudFront suggests the cost will be much more manageable.
-Serving contextchronicles.com is currently costing ~$0.50/month for Route53, $0 for CloudFronts.
+Serving ndelor.me is currently costing ~$0.50/month for Route53, $0 for CloudFronts.

 Setting up the CloudFront distribution posed no challenge.
 One important lesson was that the behavior url path cannot be removed when forwarded to an origin.
 As a result my gin gonic API needed to listen on the `/api` path and my GCP bucket assets needed to be moved into a /static folder to match the `/api/*` and `/static/*` behaviors path.